llewynS/comp470277032021/README.md

     `jupyter notebook`

 ## Disclaimer
-This is done during the Prac with the class and therefore is not guaranteed to be correct.
+This is done during the practical with the class and therefore is not guaranteed to be correct.